gerasimenkoao/CrawlingSolarTracker/README.md

 some printed parts or metal mounts 4 motor.

 Making the system a piece of cake:
-1. Load sketch to digispark.
+1. Load sketch Tracker.ino to digispark.
-2. Wiring components as on schematic.
+2. Wiring components as on Schematic.jpg
 3. Mount it on solar panel.
 (Printed parts must be from a white plastic!!!)